bcinarli/frontend-horror/README.md

 * [Redundancy](js/redundancy.md)
 * [Selectors](js/selectors.md)

-## Contributions
+## Contributing

-Any contributions you make to this effort are of course greatly appreciated.
+Any contributions you make to this effort are greatly appreciated; however, in the code samples, please do not blame anyone and do not link the original code.
+Also make sure to add a solution to the wrong/bad code.

-However, in the code sample, do not blame anyone or do not link the original code.
-Also make sure to add a solution of the wrong/bad code.
-This is not a wall of shame, but I place to learn from mistakes.
+This is **not** a wall of shame; it is a collective effort to help us learn from our mistakes.